DOG 2018 – Ophthalmology 4.0

 Big Data capabilities of capturing, storing, transmitting, connecting and processing medical data represent significant potential benefits not only for patient care but also for research, particularly health care research.

 We should use these opportunities in innovative ways and become a spearhead of this digital development.
 To this end, DOG 2018 will place special focus on digitalization in ophthalmology.
 In addition to symposia, scientific presentations, poster sessions and courses, we will introduce a new communicative format: “Digital Sunday”.
-Digitalization and connected data will also be a focus at the accompanying industrial exhibition.
+Digitalization and connected data will also be a focus at the accompanying industry show.

-I am especially delighted that our innovative congress, the DOG 2018, will be held in my former hometown Bonn.
-Not only does Bonn have a long and proud tradition in ophthalmology, our WCC conference venue is located in the political heart of Germany’s former capital, integrating the former parliament building into a brand new conference center.
+I am especially delighted that our innovative conference, the DOG 2018, will be held in my former hometown Bonn.
+Not only does Bonn have a long and proud tradition in ophthalmology, our WCC conference venue is located in the political heart of Germany’s former sit of government, integrating the former parliament building into a brand new conference center.

 I’ll see you in Bonn!